6 Ways to Reduce Asthma Attacks - AirPurifiers.com

 Six Ways to Reduce Your Number of Asthma Attacks

-Make sure you get your flu shot every year.
-Contracting the flu can make your asthma symptoms worse.
-It can also increase your chances of developing complications like pneumonia which could result in hospitalization.
-If you’re 19 years of age or older, you should also get a pneumonia vaccine every five to 10 years.
+Get the flu vaccine annually, as the flu can worsen asthma symptoms and increase the risk of complications like pneumonia.
+If you’re 19 or older, get the pneumonia vaccine every 5 to 10 years.

-There are so many pollutants in the air that can cause asthma symptoms to flare up.
-It may be difficult to prevent when you’re outdoors, but an air purifier can help you keep them out of the air in your home.
-Air purifiers can be expensive, but it’s worth the investment to make sure the air inside your home is clean and pure.
+An air purifier with a HEPA filter can help reduce pollutants and irritants in your home, lowering the likelihood of an asthma flare-up.
+While air purifiers can be costly, they offer significant benefits in maintaining clean air indoors.
 Air purifiers with HEPA filters are the most effective.
 Designed to remove impurities out of the air, air purifiers with HEPA filters capture them and send clean air back into your home.
 Purifying the air you breathe inside your home can reduce the chance of having an asthma attack.

 If you or someone you love lives with asthma, you know how difficult daily life can be.
 It takes work to figure out what triggers your asthma, but knowing what to avoid can help you significantly reduce your chances of an asthma attack.